davidwoolf/website/static/anatomy-of-everyday-ui-text.md

 The `<time>` element should only be used for dates, either as a datetime or duration.
 Use the `datetime` attribute for machine readable values, which can help browsers present actions like "save to calendar" for the time.

+### Formatting and code samples

+Use the `<pre>` element for tightly controlled white space formatting.
+In contrast, use the `<code>` element for code samples.
+If you are showcasing multiple lines of code, use both elements, wrapping `<code>` inside of the `<pre>` element.
+In either case, characters used to create HTML elements will still need to be escaped using the relevant HTML entity value.

+### Figures

+When displaying an example that relates to the overall document, use the `<figure>` element.
+This could be an image, video, quote, code sample, etc. Additionally, a `<figcaption>` element can be added to caption the figure content.

 ## Markup elements

 ### Emphasis vs. separation